-Understanding how a healthy bladder functions is helpful for you to understand.
+Understanding how a healthy bladder functions is helpful as that is the process healthcare professionals try to reproduce with the use of catheters.

-The bladder is situated in the lower urinary tract together with the urethral sphincters (keeps your bladder closed to keep you continent) and the urethra (the tube that leads urine from the bladder to the outside opening).
-The bladder stores urine that is then expelled via the urethra which carries it out of the body.
+The bladder is situated in the lower urinary tract together with the urethral sphincters (closing muscles) and the urethra (the tube that leads urine from the bladder to the outside opening).
+The bladder stores urine until the urethra carries it out of the body.

-When the bladder is working optimally, you should feel the urge to go to the toilet when your bladder is partly full and then decide if it is a good time to urinate.
-Passing urine is a controlled and voluntary activity.
+When the bladder is working as it should, you will feel the urge to go to the toilet when your bladder is partly full and you can decide if it is the proper time to urinate.
+Passing urine is ideally a controlled and voluntary activity.
 The key to bladder health is emptying regularly and completely.

-Bladder activity is regulated by your brain and the nervous system running through the spine.
+Bladder activity is regulated by your brain and the nervous system.
 The net of muscles in the bladder has stretch receptors, which respond when the bladder begins to fill with urine.
-All the stretch receptors are connected to nerves, which send signals up through the spine to the brain that it's soon time to uringte.
+All the stretch receptors are connected to nerves, which send signals up through the spine to the brain that it's soon time to urinate.

-When people normally feel the urge to urinate, the first reaction is to squeeze the sphincter muscles.
+When you normally feel the urge to urinate, the first reaction is to squeeze the sphincter muscles.
 This lifts the pelvic floor in order to hold the urine inside the body until it's convenient to urinate.
-When it's a convenient time to urinate, the brain sends the message back that it's OK to pass the urine.
+When it's a convenient time to urinate, the brain sends the message back that it's OK to release the urine.

-People should optimally urinate 4-8 times a day, and to minimise the risk of UTI it's important to empty the bladder completely, as urine left in the bladder can cause urinary tract infections.
+You should ideally urinate 4-8 times a day, and to minimise the risk of UTI it's important to empty the bladder completely, as urine left in the bladder can cause urinary tract infections.

 If you cannot empty your bladder naturally, it is important to empty using a catheter.
-If you use an intermittent catheter, you should catheterise as often as your healthcare provider recommends - which is typically (but not always) 4-6 times per day.
+If you use an intermittent catheter, you should catheterise as often as your healthcare professional recommends - which is typically 4-6 times per day.